jbloomlab/CoV_229E_antigenic_drift/exptl_data/results/analyze_neut_data.md

     There are 27 sera with a most recent closest virus of 229E-1984.
     These sera were collected between 1985 and 1990.
+    2 have no detectable titers (<= lower bound).
-    8 of the 27 sera have neut titers >90:
+    These 8 of 27 sera have neut titers >90: